© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Old Castle Mound is a scheduled monument protected by Cadw under reference RD077.
 View the official record →

-Old Castle Mound is a motte, the earthen defensive structure characteristic of early Norman fortification in Wales.
+Old Castle Mound is a motte of medieval date located in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD077.

 Old Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Old Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD077.